 What happens for me I find that I am checking in with my values when connecting with my heart.

 I’ll look at how I can reframe something so that I get a better outcome.
 I like this opportunity for reflection.

-Another question is do I love myself enough to?
+My favourite question is do I love myself enough to?
 If the answer is yes, the decision is also easy.

 What do you think?

 Another fundamental part of conscious decision making is to also stop and ask ‘what do I think?’
 Out loud, not just in your head.
-That question is not for your conscious mind to analyse, more ask the question and go deep into yourself – trance-like to allow the answers to surface.
+That question is not for your conscious mind to analyse, more to ask the question and go deep into yourself – trance-like to allow the answers to surface.